 Load up on frozen veggies with another Pinnacle Foods brand, Birds Eye.
 You can contact them for free coupons on everything.
 Coupons for brands like Birds Eye are one of the free things online that everyone should take advantage of.

 The Enfamil formula brand recently sent Schill a package full of samples and coupons for free.
 They have a webpage dedicated to requesting a free sample box that they advertise as valued at over $400 in gifts, according to Schill.
 “Requesting coupons can be a time-consuming process, and if you’re emailing brands blindly you aren’t guaranteed a coupon,” she says.
 “Taking advantage of opportunities like this Enfamil one is well worth your time as you know you’ll be receiving the samples and offers.”

 Send the Alka-Seltzer team a compliment (or a complaint if you are unhappy) for some potential free coupons.
 If your printer has ink, you could always quickly print their coupons at home, too.

 Who doesn’t love chips, dips, and coupons?
 Schill bought Dean’s Dip, a Ventura Foods brand, and the quality resembled sour cream.
 Since she wasn’t happy with her purchase, she sent an email to the brand and got an apology along with free coupons.
-You can get more coupons without email if you know these couponing secrets with your phone.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.